microsoft/DeepSpeed/blogs/comm-opt/README.md

 These fusions are done at two levels:
 1. Fuse the sequence AlltoAll for q,k, and v: we Scatter the heads using the mixed tensor rather than splitting them beforehand.
 For this part, we need to get some more information from the modeling side (such as the number of q and kv heads), to split the heads before calling AlltoAll.
 We have added some new changes on the Megatron-DeepSpeed repo that incorporate these changes for the sequence-parallelism.
-2. Fuse the AlltoAll tensors and call the PyTorch's AlltoAll-sinlge API: we reshape the tensors for the scatter dimension and use a single tensor for AlltoAll which alleviates the overhead of using a list of tensors which requires a contiguous call for each element of the list.
+2. Fuse the AlltoAll tensors and call the PyTorch's AlltoAll-single API: we reshape the tensors for the scatter dimension and use a single tensor for AlltoAll which alleviates the overhead of using a list of tensors which requires a contiguous call for each element of the list.

 By adding these optimizations, we see about 10 to 15% speedup compared to the previous design, and obtain good scalability across different SP-degree and context-lengths.
 In the following table, we show the improvement achieved by using SP, when doubling the GPU-count and increasing the SP-degree.
 We obtain over 80% of efficiency when increasing from 256 to 512 GPUs using SP-2.
 Furthermore, by increasing the sequence-length and SP, while keeping the processed tokens similar, we achieve over 75% of efficiency for 2x more resources.
 On the other hand, if we can double the number of tokens (shown on the last row of table 2), we can improve the performance to 1.81x.